JJoeDev/JJoeDev/README.md

 ---

-I started learning to code from one of my friends about 5 years ago.
-Then I found passion in trying to make mods for Unity games, and after a while I wanted to make games myself.
-But game development wasn't quite for me, at least not in a game engine.
-So I started learning C++ so I could make cool stuff with that.
-Now I like making small games in Raylib, SDL2, and SFML, along with other stuff.
+For more info please take a look at my static web site

 ---

 * 🌍  I'm based in Denmark
-* 🖥️  See my portfolio at [My outdated website](http://jjoedev.github.io/)
+* 🖥️  See my portfolio at [My updated website](http://jjoedev.github.io/)
-* 🚀  I'm currently working on a [game framework](https://github.com/tw-engine/twengine) with some friends
+* 🚀  I'm currently working on a couple of projects, like a game framework and some other stuff :D
-* 🧠  I'm learning game engine development
+* 🧠  I'm learning game engine development, and more
 * 🤝  I'm open to collaborating on anything I feel could be fun or interesting

 <a href="https://www.github.com/JJoeDev" target="_blank" rel="noreferrer"><img